Halstead: Area

 The wide High Street is dominated by the 14th-century Church of St Andrew, which was extensively renovated in the Victorian period, but retains much older decoration, including tomb monuments from the 14th century and earlier.

 The historic core of Halstead can be viewed on a walk up the market hill.
+Several buildings on the Market Hill contain structures that date from the 14th century including Whispers wine bar which was an oratory with six priests.
+It contains a fine wooden hammer-beam ceiling with carved angel newel-post.
 There is a river walk running through the town from east to west.
 Just outside the town is Broaks Wood, a popular area for walking owned by the Forestry Commission.
 Halstead Public Gardens were established in 1900 and are noted for their floral displays.
-The Antiques Centre sells goods ranging from clothing to household items.
+The town has secured both Silver and Gold Awards in the annual Britain in Bloom competition on multiple occasions since 2000 and these displays have drawn many tourists to the town.
+The Antiques Centre inside Townsford Mill sells goods ranging from clothing to household items.

-Mills
+Mills and industry

 Townsford Mill spans the river at the bottom of the town houses.
 In 1818, Samuel Courtauld built two mills, Townsford at Halstead and another at Bocking.
 At the end of 1824, Halstead Mill was sold to Stephen Beuzeville.
 In 1825, Samuel installed a steam engine at Bocking Mill.
 An agreement dated 19 January 1825 was drawn up between Beuzeville and Samuel Courtauld and partners for the conversion of Halstead Mill for silk throwing.

 Beuzeville was to provide the expertise, capital and silk; Courtauld was to erect the power looms and operate the mill in return for a share in the profits; Beuzeville was to take delivery of the yarn and manufacture the crêpe, on which he was a technical expert with 20 years' experience.
 The mill appears to have been in operation by the summer of 1825, with Joseph Ash as manager.

-The introduction of new technology was important, but the mills remained heavily dependent on labour.
+The introduction of new technology was important, but the mills remained heavily dependent on labour, much of which was provided by Belgian refugees emigrating to avoid religious persecution..
 The looms required supervision by an army of young female workers.
 Even in 1838, more than 92 per cent of the workforce was female.

 In 1827 Stephen Beuzeville was declared bankrupt; a formal deed of sale dated 11 April 1828 was created between the commissioners in bankruptcy and Samuel Courtauld, whereby Halstead Mill (subject to charges of £300) was sold to Courtaulds for a cash payment of £1,500.
 Stephen and his father joined Courtaulds as employees.

+On the death of Queen Victoria in 1901, much of the black crepe for her funeral cortege was made at Townsford Mill by Samuel Courtauld's company.

+Parts of the original Courtauld factory are listed buildings and survived the wholesale demolition of the silk factory in the early 1980s.
+Principal amongst these is Factory Terrace - Victorian townhouses built for Courtauld's managers which are Grade II* listed.